Comparing taxable, traditional, and Roth accounts

 Published:

-Three years ago, I wrote a blog post in which I mentioned that I stopped (strictly speaking, significantly reduced) contributing in 403(b) and 457(b) retirement savings plans because I could no longer afford it.
+Three years ago, I wrote a blog post in which I mentioned that I stopped (strictly speaking, significantly reduced) contributing to 403(b) and 457(b) retirement savings plans because I could no longer afford it.

-Now that I got a new job (with a higher salary), I have the luxury of investing again.
-There are several factors that have changed over the past few years, which is worth discussing.
-First, 403(b) now allows a Roth acount.
+Now that I have a new job (with a higher salary), I have the luxury of investing again.
+There are several factors that have changed over the past few years, which are worth discussing.
+First, 403(b) now allows a Roth account.
 Second, inflation has been high.
-These factors begs a fresh analysis.
+These factors beg a fresh analysis.
 For simplicity, let \(\tau\) be the tax rate, \(r\) the real rate of return on investment (continuously compounded), \(i\) the inflation rate, and \(t\) the investment horizon.
 Suppose I have a pre-tax income of \(Y\) available for investment.

-If the money is invested in a retirement account, because capital gains are not taxed, investment grows at a nominal rate \(r+i\).
+If the money is invested in a retirement account, because capital gains are not taxed, the investment grows at a nominal rate \(r+i\).
 Therefore, regardless of whether it is invested in a traditional account (you pay taxes when withdrawing) or in a Roth account (you pay taxes before investment), the resulting amount in real terms is \((1-\tau)Ye^{(r+i)t}/e^{it}=(1-\tau)Ye^{rt}\).
 Thus, inflation has no impact on investment.

 In contrast, if the money is invested in a taxable account, assuming that capital gains are realized continuously, investment grows at a nominal rate \((1-\tau)(r+i)\).
 Therefore the resulting amount in real terms is \((1-\tau)Ye^{(1-\tau)(r+i)t}/e^{it}=(1-\tau)Ye^{(r-(r+i)\tau)t}\).
-Thus, taxes and inflation drag the investment performance by rate \((r+i)\tau\), which is the product of nominal return and tax rate.
+Thus, taxes and inflation drag down investment performance by the rate \((r+i)\tau\), which is the product of nominal return and tax rate.
 This observation has a significant implication.
-If we assume conservativelly that the nominal return is 10% (say, real return 7% plus inflation 3%) and the marginal tax rate is 30%, then the investment performance decreases by 3% (because \(0.1\times 0.3=0.03\)) annually.
-A difference of annual 3% is enourmous in the investment world.
+If we assume conservatively that the nominal return is 10% (say, real return 7% plus inflation 3%) and the marginal tax rate is 30%, then the investment performance decreases by 3% (because \(0.1\times 0.3=0.03\)) annually.
+A 3% annual difference is enormous in the investment world.